Apopka High School

 Apopka High School is in Apopka in northwest Orange County, Florida, United States.
 The school has been named a Blue Ribbon School of Excellence.

-The school serves grades 9 through 12, and has a preschool with a main teacher and student teachers.
+The school serves grades 9 through 12 and has a preschool with a main teacher and student teachers.

 History

 According to a historical marker placed by the Apopka Historical Society, "Apopka's first public schoolhouse [was] built in 1885.
 It was a small three-room building that stood beside the original Apopka Baptist Church, west of the site known as the Old Church Cemetery...
 In 1891, the schoolhouse at this site burned down, forcing classes to be relocated to another building for the remainder of the year."

 The historical marker continues, "In 1896, voters approved the construction of a new schoolhouse on Fourth Street, later Main Street.
 The new school opened for the 1897 school year."
 In 1901 the State of Florida accredited the school, which was named Apopka Union School.
 That school building was destroyed by a tornado in 1918, and was rebuilt by May 1925.

 To honor WWII veterans, in 1953 the school's name was changed to Apopka Memorial High School, serving grades 7–12.

-In 1976, according to the school's alumni association, "Orange County Public Schools built a new school at the current location on Martin Road modifying the name to Apopka High School, and in 2009, the school was completely rebuilt."
+In 1976, according to the school's alumni association, "Orange County Public Schools built a new school at the current location on Martin Street modifying the name to Apopka High School, and in 2009, the school was completely rebuilt."

 Apopka High's accreditation was last renewed in 2010 by AdvancED: Southern Association of Colleges and Schools.